• Recipes

 Why You'll Love It

-This healthy non-dairy yogurt:
+This homemade almond yogurt:

-- is SO creamy, clean, and rich-tasting.
+• is SO creamy, clean, and rich-tasting

-- cuts down on single-use plastic containers.
+• cuts down on single-use plastic containers

-- contains no gums.
+• contains no gums

 Ingredient Notes

-- Raw Almonds - in the U.S., technically almonds labeled as "raw" aren't raw at all.
+• Raw Almonds - in the U.S., technically almonds labeled as "raw" aren't raw at all.
 They are steam treated for food safety.
 But "raw" is what you want to look for on the label or bulk bin.

-- Probiotic or Yogurt Starter Culture - This is important!
+• Probiotic or Yogurt Starter Culture - This is important!
 If using probiotic capsules you need one with live active cultures.
-I use this high-potency, multi-strain probiotic by Jarrow.
-For the most consistent results I recommend using a similar product.
+For years I used a high-potency, multi-strain probiotic by Jarrow, which is difficult to find these days.
+This one by NOW Foods is a good option, or any similar product.
+Note that it needs to contain L. acidophilus and B. lactis.

 See the recipe card at the bottom of the post for amounts and full instructions.